 I’ve talked about Black boxes briefly in an earlier post.
-But if you are unfamiliar I’ll describe it quickly in this context: A Black box is a mental model about something with only systemic / relational information.
-What makes it “Black” is that it’s content isn’t observed.
+But if you are unfamiliar I’ll describe it briefly: A Black box is a mental model about something with only systemic / relational information.
+What makes the box “Black” is that it’s content is not observed.

 The brain is a pattern matching machine.
 When we are repeatedly presented with a pattern we starts to see what relates and what doesn’t.
 This is what, in psychology terms, is called association and dissociation.

 There is a rather common heuristic used within the field of psychology that brain cells “that fire together wire together.”
 The meaning of that statement is that, as learners, we put meaning onto things that occur together in the same context or time.
 The classical psychological experiments by Pavlov showed how stimuli that is presented together “associates”.
 What this means is that meaning itself is transferred to the things that something is presented together with.
 The most famous example is Pavlov’s bell, that for his dogs got so associated with food that the dogs started to drool simply from hearing the sound of the bell.